coveooss/credentials-sync/README.md

 ```

 ## Configuration file
 A configuration file must be given to the application.
+Its path can either be a local path or a S3 path
+The path can either be passed as a parameter (`-c/--config`) or as an environment variable (`SYNC_CONFIG`)

 Here is the accepted format:
 ```yaml
 sources:
   local: